jogendra/jogendra.github.io/_posts/2021-01-03-import-cycles-in-golang-and-how-to-deal-with-them.md

 `go:linkname` is compiler directive (used as `//go:linkname localname [importpath.name]`).
 This special directive does not apply to the Go code that follows it.
 Instead, the _//go:linkname_ directive instructs the compiler to use _“importpath.name”_ as the object file symbol name for the variable or function declared as _“localname”_ in the source code. (definition from [golang.org](https://golang.org/cmd/compile/#hdr-Compiler_Directives), hard to understand at first sight, look at the source code link below, I tried solving import cycle using it.)

 There are many Go standard package rely on runtime private calls using `go:linkname`.
 You can also solve import cycle in your code sometime with it but you should avoid using it as it is still a hack and not recommended by the Golang team.
+This approach is also loss of type safety, means the compiler won't check if the types you're linking are compatible, leading to potential runtime errors.

 **Point to note** here is Golang standard package **do not** use `go:linkname` to avoid import cycle, rather they use it to avoid exporting APIs that shouldn't be public.